quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * all co-tenants can use the same QUIC-LB configuration, leaking the server mapping to each other as described above;

-* co-tenants can be issued one of up to three configurations distinguished by the config rotation bits ({{config-rotation}}), exposing information about the target domain to the entire network; or
+* co-tenants can be issued one of up to seven configurations distinguished by the config rotation bits ({{config-rotation}}), exposing information about the target domain to the entire network; or

-* tenants can use the 0b11 codepoint in their CIDs (in which case they SHOULD disable migration in their connections), which neutralizes the value of QUIC-LB but preserves privacy.
+* tenants can use the 0b111 codepoint in their CIDs (in which case they SHOULD disable migration in their connections), which neutralizes the value of QUIC-LB but preserves privacy.

-When configuring QUIC-LB, administrators must evaluate the privacy tradeoff considering the relative value of each of these properties, given the trust model between tenants, the presence of methods to obscure the domain name, and value of address migration in the tenant use cases.
+When configuring QUIC-LB, administrators evaluate the privacy tradeoff by considering the relative value of each of these properties, given the trust model between tenants, the presence of methods to obscure the domain name, and value of address migration in the tenant use cases.

-As the plaintext algorithm makes no attempt to conceal the server mapping, these deployments SHOULD simply use a common configuration.
+As the plaintext algorithm makes no attempt to conceal the server mapping, these deployments MAY simply use a common configuration.

 ## Stateless Reset Oracle